3583Bytes/PromptCLI/README.md

 # Prompt CLI

-A terminal-based chat interface for interacting with [Ollama](https://ollama.ai) large language models.
+A terminal-based code assistant & chat interface for interacting with [Ollama](https://ollama.ai) large language models, simillar to Clude Code & Gemini CLI but designed to work with an Ollama service running on your network.
 Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea), [Lip Gloss](https://github.com/charmbracelet/lipgloss), and [Glamour](https://github.com/charmbracelet/glamour).

 ---